polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/adding-a-module-to-your-runtime.md

 ---
-title: "Adding a Module to Your Runtime"
+title: "Adding a Pallet to Your Runtime"
 ---

 The [Substrate node template](https://github.com/paritytech/substrate/tree/master/bin/node-template) provides a minimal working runtime which you can use to quickly get started building your own custom blockchain.
 However, in the attempts to remain minimal, it does not include most of the pallets from ([FRAME](overview/glossary.md#frame-framework-runtime-aggregation-modularised-entities)).